-Methods of the study search strategy, inclusion criteria, and data analysis were pre-specified in a protocol (supplementary file) and pre-registered (PROSPERO 2012:CRD42012003253).
+The methods of the study search strategy, inclusion criteria and data analysis were prespecified in a protocol (see online supplementary file 1) and pre-registered (PROSPERO 2012:CRD42012003253).

-We searched MEDLINE, Scopus, AMED, CINAHL, and SportsDiscus for prospective cohort studies and RCTs from 1950 through October 2013.
-Search strategies are available as a supplementary file.
+We searched MEDLINE, Scopus, AMED, CINAHL and SportsDiscus for prospective cohort studies and RCTs from 1950 through October 2013.
+Search strategies are available as an online supplementary file 2.
 The reference lists of the retrieved articles were also searched for additional cohort studies and RCTs.
-Two reviewers (MH and MC) independently assessed study eligibility.
+Two reviewers (MH and MWC) independently assessed study eligibility.
 Excluded studies and reasons for exclusion were recorded.
 Disagreement was resolved by discussion and consensus.
-We included original full-length articles pertaining to the association between knee joint loading during walking, measured by 3-dimensional gait analysis, and structural disease progression assessed quantitatively or semi-quantitatively by X-ray or MRI.
-We considered only studies that included subjects diagnosed with knee OA that were followed for at least 1 year (necessary because of the sensitivity of imaging and slow disease progression[24]).
+We included original full-length articles pertaining to the association between knee joint loading during walking, measured by three-dimensional gait analysis, and structural disease progression assessed quantitatively or semiquantitatively by X-ray or MRI.
+We considered only those studies that included participants diagnosed with knee OA that were followed for at least 1 year (necessarily because of the sensitivity of imaging and slow disease progression24).
 Cohort studies had to include estimates of knee joint loading during walking at baseline and imaging-based assessment of structural disease progression.
-Clinical trials had to be randomised and compare image-based structural disease progression between different knee joint loading interventions (e.g. increase vs. decrease), placebo or control.
+Clinical trials had to be randomised and compare image-based structural disease progression among different knee joint loading interventions (eg, increase vs decrease), placebo or control.